mjwheatley/npm-package-starter/README.md

 # How to push and release an update?

 Merge or push changes to the `main` branch to trigger the `semantic-release` GitHub workflow.

+If you are publishing to the public NPM registry, create an `NPM_TOKEN` secret in your GitHub repository with your NPM token.

 Commitlint will enforce [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) so `semantic-release` can automatically version your package.